-It's one of the most frustrating realities of dieting—if you cut out too many calories, your metabolism thinks times are lean and puts the breaks on fat-burning to conserve energy, Hunter explains.
-Here’s the trick to keeping your metabolism revved up while dieting: Eat enough calories to at least match your resting metabolic rate (what you'd burn if you stayed in bed all day; calculate yours here).
+Weird but true: If you slash how many calories you take in, your metabolism thinks food is scarce and slows down to try to conserve your energy, and puts the breaks on fat-burning to conserve energy, Hyman explains.
+To keep your metabolism revved up while trying to lose weight you’ll want to make sure you have enough calories to at least match your resting metabolic rate.
 That's about 1,330 calories for a 5-feet-4-inch, 150-pound, 40-year-old woman.

-Exercise is a gift to yourself that keeps on giving.
-In a phenomenon known as excess postexercise oxygen consumption (EPOC), your body can take hours to recover from a robust workout (one intense enough that you can't hold a conversation) and return to its previous resting metabolic rate.
-The windfall: Your body is actually burning more calories than it normally would—even after you've finished exercising.
-There’s a catch, though.
-The better shape you’re in, the less benefit you’ll get, because your fit body replenishes its energy stores efficiently.
-You can improve your burn by increasing how often or how hard you work out (think intervals), suggests Walt Thompson, PhD, professor of kinesiology and health and nutrition at Georgia State University.
+There’s a cool phenomenon known as excess postexercise oxygen consumption (EPOC), where your body can take hours to recover from an intense workout and return to its previous resting metabolic rate.
+During this time, your body burns more calories than it normally would, even after you stop exercising.
+Here’s the thing: The better shape you’re in, the less benefit you’ll get because your body learns to become more efficient with time.
+You can try to get around that by working out more or harder (again, intervals), Walt Thompson, PhD, professor of kinesiology and health and nutrition at Georgia State University, tells Health.